Find out about our evidence based healthcare research, how you can access it, and how you can involve our clients or use our data in your research.

 About the Ethics Panel

-The Panel does this by:
+The Panel reviews:

 Representative from the Clinical Services Directorate

-Representative from Strategy, Policy & Research
+Representatives from Strategy, Policy & Research

 Representative from Māori & Cultural Capability Services